robbertstevens/robbertstevens.github.io/_posts/2020-07-09-generating-xml-files-by-using-the-strategy-pattern.md

 ---
 layout: post
 title:  "Generating XML files by using the strategy pattern"
-date:   2020-12-29 15:42:55 +0100
+date:   2020-07-09 13:37:00 +0100
-categories: jekyll update
 ---
 A while back we had a problem in a project of ours in which we had to send a couple of different XML files to a remote server.
 The way we had to transfer was the same for all types of XML files.
 We started out with various the classes that looked like this.

 ```php
 final class XmlTransferCustomer